 Instead, Thingeyrarkirkja was constructed from hewn basalt and limestone, a very pricey undertaking.
-The interior is also unusual, with a deep, broad apse that encircles everything in front of the pews – markedly different from the rectangular Icelandic norm.
+The interior is also unusual.
+It has a deep, broad apse that encircles everything in front of the pews – markedly different from the rectangular Icelandic norm.
 The church’s half domed dark blue ceiling has about a thousand gold stars mounted on it.
 Several pieces inside the church are historically significant, including the altarpiece, originating in Nottingham in the 15th century.

-Thingeyrarkirkja is considered by many to be amongst the most beautiful churches in Iceland.
-It's one of the few churches built with local stone and building it took 13 years.
-Thingeyri was also the site of Iceland's first monastery, established in 1133 by bishop Jon Ogmundsson.
-The monastery was of Benedictine order and was quite wealthy and stood quite long.
-After the Reformation in Iceland in the year 1550 the monastery was closed.
+Many Icelanders consider Thingeyrarkirkja to be amongst the most beautiful churches in Iceland.
+It’s one of the few churches built with local stone and it took 13 years.
+Thingeyri was also the site of Iceland’s first monastery.
+Bishop Jon Ogmundsson established the monastery in 1133, who was of Benedictine order.
+Thingeyrarklaustur monastery was quite wealthy and stood quite long.
+The monastery closed in the year 1550 due to the Reformation in Iceland.